jbroerken/libmrhvt/doc/source/Functions/libmrhvt_Directory/Input/MRH_InputTrigger/MRH_InputTrigger_0.rst

 MRH_InputTrigger (Default Constructor)
 ======================================
-The default MRH_InputTrigger constructor function is used to construct the MRH_InputTrigger class by reading a file from a given path.
+The default MRH_InputTrigger constructor function is used to construct the MRH_InputTrigger class by defining compare method information and a list of triggers to use.

 Header
 ------